 Later on November 2, 1945, Liberia through its Legislature ratified the UN Charter; acceding to all of its provisions.
 Since that time, Liberia has been fully active at the United Nations even during the years of carnage; partaking and making meaningful contributions and impacts at all Committee levels and the General Assembly.
 Liberian Presidents, Foreign Ministers, and other senior government officials have attended GA meetings and presented statements on behalf of the country.

 In accordance with one of the key provisions of the UN Charter--to maintain international peace and security, Liberia is a peacekeeping contributor.
-The Country is currently contributing 75 peacekeepers to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
+The Country is currently contributing a contingent of peacekeepers to the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA).
 This is Liberia's first post-war peacekeeping efforts and an act of reciprocity, having been a beneficiary of UN Peacekeeping efforts.

 The Republic of Liberia's Permanent Mission to the United Nations is located at 228 E, 45th Street, 6th Floor, Suite 600 A.